adtzlr/felupe/docs/howto/composite.rst

     m = fem.Rectangle(n=21)

-In a second step, sub-sets for points and cells are created from which two sub-regions and sub-fields are initiated.
+In a second step, sub-meshes are created.

 ..  code-block:: python